 Dental implant treatment is a precise procedure.
 In order for it to succeed, it is important that a patient’s bone structure is able to support the implants and bond properly with them.
 Otherwise, the tooth replacement procedure may fail.
 At Drs.
-Boyd, we carefully evaluate each patient’s oral anatomy before we plan to place dental implants in Midtown.
+Boyd, we carefully evaluate each patient’s oral anatomy before we plan to place dental implants in New York City.
 If we determine that your bone cannot currently support them, there is no reason to lose heart.
-We offer advanced dental implant procedures in Midtown, NY that can build up your bone and may make you a viable candidate for dental implants.
+We offer advanced dental implant procedures in New York City, NY that can build up your bone and may make you a viable candidate for dental implants.

 The grafting procedure is fairly straightforward.
 First, make an incision in the gum tissue.
 Then, we place the grafting material, which may be taken from a different place in your own body or an outside donor.
 It is also possible to use synthetic bone material.
 After the graft is in place, we close the incision.
 Then, your body takes over.
 It bonds with the graft, resulting in a larger, healthier bone.